Learn English Online

 Overhead is Also Known As: A Comprehensive Guide

-Overhead is a crucial concept in accounting and business management, representing the ongoing costs required to operate a business that are not directly tied to producing goods or services.
-This article explores the meaning of overhead, its alternative names, and various related aspects, including its meaning in Hindi, types, and examples.
+Overhead represents a crucial concept in accounting and business management.
+It includes the ongoing costs businesses need to operate, which are not directly tied to producing goods or services.
+This article explores what people also call overhead and covers various related aspects, such as its meaning in Hindi, types, and examples.

 What is Overhead?

 In simple terms, overhead refers to the indirect costs of running a business.
 These costs are not directly attributed to a specific product, project, or activity but are necessary for overall operations.
 Common examples include rent, utilities, insurance, and administrative expenses.
-Overhead costs are essential for sustaining a business but do not directly contribute to generating revenue.
+This cost is essential for sustaining a business but do not directly contribute to generating revenue.

 Overhead is Also Known As

-Overhead is often referred to by other names, such as:
+Overhead is also known as by other names, such as:

 1. Indirect Costs: Because they do not directly relate to production.